 Los Angeles Literature is a website dedicated to the news, history and information of the Los Ángeles literary community and the city’s literature.
 The site also provides a list of weekly events that includes readings, book fairs, kid and teen events and book clubs, etc.

 Los Ángeles’ literary history stretches back more than 130 years to at least the publication of Ramona by Helen Hunt Jackson in 1884.

-Los Angeles Literature was created in part to celebrate the literary history and culture in Los Angeles that does not self promote and often goes ignored by outsiders and the larger literary community.
-It is a culture that has also been historically ignored by its own city, as the creativity of Hollywood receives most of the city’s attention.
-However, the literary writers of Los Angeles have continued to produce thought provoking and important literature from writers such as: Raymond Chandler, John Fante, Chester Himes, John Rechy, Wanda Coleman, Luis J. Rodriguez, Nina Revoyr, Kamau Daaood, Marisela Norte and Charles Bukowski.
+Los Angeles Literature was created in part to celebrate the literary history and culture in Los Ángeles that historically and still currently, cares about creating literary culture and community, whether Greater Los Ángeles, or anyone else, pays attention or not.
+Also, literary L.Á. has been historically ignored and overshadowed in its own city by the creativity and attention Hollywood receives.
+However, the literary writers of Los Ángeles have continued to produce thought provoking and important literature from writers such as Raymond Chandler, John Fante, Chester Himes, John Rechy, Wanda Coleman, Charles Bukowski to more current writers such as Kamau Daaood, Luis J. Rodriguez, Marisela Norte, Nina Revoyr, Amy Uyematsu and bridgette bianca

 Celebrate the literature of the second largest city in the United States.

 Brian Dunlap is a native Angeleño who still lives in Los Ángeles.
 He explores and captures the city’s stories that are hidden in plain sight.
 Dunlap is the author of the chapbook Concrete Paradise (Finishing Line Press, 2018), 14 poems exploring the intersection of race and place in Los Ángeles.